minetest/minetest/doc/lua_api.md

 Used by `minetest.register_entity`.
-The entity definition table becomes a metatable of a newly created per-entity table, meaning its subtables (e.g. `initial_properties`) will be shared between all instances of an entity
+The entity definition table becomes a metatable of a newly created per-entity luaentity table, meaning its fields (e.g. `initial_properties`) will be shared between all instances of an entity.

 ```lua
 {